 Lightweight fine aggregate for internal curing is not new.
 But it has been slow to gain traction in everyday use.
 Even so, I have a feeling it will become more common in years to come.

 In October 2017, Bill Palmer wrote a blog post for Concrete Construction magazine, “The Best Thing Since Water-Cement Ratio.”
 He was referring to internal concrete curing using lightweight aggregate.

-Dr. Weiss’ talk was so engaging because he showed that internal curing with lightweight fine aggregate works, isn’t difficult to implement, and there is no reason why we shouldn’t all jump on the bandwagon.
+Internal curing with lightweight fine aggregate works, isn’t difficult to implement, and there is no reason why we shouldn’t all jump on the bandwagon.
 It isn’t a proprietary technology with secrets or complicated process mechanisms.

 Use specifications on internal curing with lightweight aggregate